Copyright

 the mind.
 Structuralism

-in linguistics: language
+in linguistics: language consists

-sentences.
 (Wilhelm Wundt (1832-1920) and Chomsky). |

 |

 On determinism At a micro level, the world as we experience it is deterministic.
 We can predict the next discernible event - at least in theory.
 At a macro level, the world we experience appears indeterminate.
 The long-term outcomes of events are unpredictable (aka chaotic).
-At a psychological and sociological level we have no reasonable or
+At a psychological and sociological level we

-acceptable option but to treat people of sound mind as having free will. |
+have no reasonable or acceptable option but to treat people of sound mind as

-Deterministic: every state and event is the consequence of
+Deterministic: every state and event is

-theory.
+is possible in theory.
 Deterministic

 automaton: a machine in